devnich/python-programming/README.md

 help(str)
 ```

-### Python reports a syntax error when it can\'t understand the source of a program
+### Python reports a syntax error when it can't understand the source of a program

 ```python
 name = 'Bob